-Hitachi ID Login Manager is a component of Hitachi ID Management Suite which is automatically enabled for every Hitachi ID Password Manager licensee.
+Hitachi ID Login Manager is a component of Hitachi ID Identity and Access Management Suite which is automatically enabled for every Hitachi ID Password Manager licensee.

 Login Manager, a module included with Password Manager, is an enterprise single sign-on solution.
-It automatically signs users into applications where the ID and/or passwords are the same ones users type to sign into Windows on their PC.
+It automatically signs users into applications where the ID and/or password is the same as what the user typed to sign into Windows.

 Login Manager leverages password synchronization instead of stored passwords.
 This means that it does not require a wallet and that users can continue to sign into their applications from devices other than their corporate PC -- such as a smart phone or tablet -- for which a single sign-on client may not be available.

 Login Manager does not require scripting or a credential vault, so has a much lower total cost of ownership (TCO) than alternative single sign-on (E-SSO) products.

 Login Manager automatically fills in application login IDs and passwords on behalf of users, streamlining the application sign-on process for users.